Chinese snap up ailing French fashion label Lanvin

-Paris - Chinese conglomerate Fosun snapped up the ailing French fashion label Lanvin Thursday and promised to help revive its fortunes.
+Chinese conglomerate Fosun snapped up the ailing French fashion label Lanvin Thursday and promised to revive its fortunes.

 Lanvin, the oldest French luxury house still in existence, has been in turmoil since the shock sacking of popular designer Alber Elbaz two years ago.

-Its previous owner, the Taiwanese media magnate Shaw-Lan Wang, who had promised a fresh cash injection, remains a shareholder, Fusan said in a statement.
+Its previous owner, the Taiwanese media magnate Shaw-Lan Wang, who had promised a fresh cash injection, remains a shareholder, Fosun said in a statement.

+"Not all brands can go through more than a century and still shine like Lanvin," said Fosun International's chairman Guo Guangchang, who is often called China's Warren Buffett after the American investor and darling of the markets.

+"This globally renowned brand and its rich history has tremendous growth potential," he added.

 "As China becomes the main growth driver of the global luxury market, we are confident that Fosun can bring great incremental value to Lanvin," the statement added.